awesome-fc/fc-tingyun-demo/readme.md

 ```

 ### Step 2: Deploy application
-1. Run the following command to clone the sample project to your local machine.
+1.Run the following command to clone the sample project to your local machine.
 ```
 git clone https://github.com/awesome-fc/fc-tingyun-demo.git
 ```
-2. Run the following command to access the cloned sample project:
+2.Run the following command to access the cloned sample project:
 ```
 cd fc-tingyun-demo
 ```
-3. Replace licence key in tingyun.json with your own license key
+3.Replace licence key in tingyun.json with your own license key
 ```
 {
   "nbs.app_name" : "my-ty-app",